Bloc/workshop-curriculum/courses/javascript-primer/06-arrays/06-add-and-remove-elements/body.md

 ### Example

-JavaScript has one method that changes the content of an array by removing existing elements and/or adding new elements:
+JavaScript has a method that changes the content of an array by removing existing elements and/or adding new elements:

 - `splice()` method – remove/add elements, return the removed element(s) (if any) in an array

-The splice method requires at least two arguments when called:
+The `splice()` method requires at least two arguments when called:

 | Order | Parameter           | Type   | Required? | Description |
 | ----- | ------------------- | ------ | --------- | ----------- |